Liverpool Victoria: History

-The development of new business lines was a continuing feature of the Society’s expansion.
+The development of new business lines was a continuing feature of the Society's expansion.
 A particularly important introduction followed the National Insurance Act 1911 that created a contributions-based system of health insurance.
 Friendly societies which had their own schemes were given a major role in administering health insurance and in 1912 the Liverpool Victoria established its own approved National Insurance Society.
 Another example was that by the 1930s, the Society was offering complete home insurance policies through its link with the Commercial Insurance Company.

-Recent Facts

 In May 2013, LV= issued subordinated bonds priced at £350 million.
 This debt, which carries interest at 6.5%, is due for repayment in 2043, although LV= has the option to repay it from 2023.
 The debt counts as lower tier 2 capital and is expected to be eligible as capital under the Solvency 2 capital regime which will apply to all EU insurance companies from 1 January 2016.

 Liverpool Victoria Friendly Society Limited was deregistered as a friendly society and registered as Liverpool Victoria Financial Services Ltd. on 2 January 2020 with the company focusing on life insurance, pensions and investments.
-Allianz is now the sole shareholder of Liverpool Victoria General Insurance.
+It remains a mutual organisation owned by its members.
+Liverpool Victoria General Insurance was sold to Allianz in 2019 and is no longer part of Liverpool Victoria though the name continues to be used under a brand licence agreement.

+Recent developments

+Liverpool Victoria Friendly Society Limited was deregistered as a friendly society and registered as Liverpool Victoria Financial Services Ltd. on 2 January 2020 with the company focusing on life insurance, pensions and investments.

+After members rejected the sale to Bain Capital in December 2021, LV= (as it is now known) removed chief executive, Mark Hartigan and the mutual came under new leadership.
+Former Bupa chief executive, David Hynam, joined as Chief Executive in September 2022.
+Hynam was noted for his values-driven leadership style and a background in business transformation.

+After the abandoned Bain take over, the company reported a loss before tax and member bonuses of £265 million in its 2022 Annual Report and Accounts.
+In response, a series of strategic changes were introduced.

+Alongside these developments, the business received recognition for leadership and corporate culture.
+LV= won Best Employee Experience – Large Company at the UK Customer Experience Awards in 2024 and were finalists in the Organisational Award for Supporting Diversity category of the Women in Pensions Awards in the same year.
+David Hynam was named the global top LGBTQ+ executive by INvolve in 2024 and in the Attitude 101 2025 list of influential figures.

 Acquisitions

-Although most of the growth in the Society was organic, there were almost twenty transfers of business from other societies.
+Although most of the growth in the society was organic, there were almost twenty transfers of business from other societies.